starknet-io/SNIPs/SNIPS/snip-template copy.md

 ## Simple Summary

-This snip will deal with the emergency powers the security council will have and how they need to communicate these emergency actions to the broader community.
+This SNIP will deal with the emergency powers the Security Council will have and how they need to communicate these emergency actions to the broader community.

 ## Abstract